AnnieYuFeng/annieyufeng.github.io/_pages/about.md

 Hi👋!
 I am a second-year PhD student in Computer and Information Science at the University of Pennsylvania, working with Professor [Dan Roth](https://www.cis.upenn.edu/~danroth/).

 My research interests lie in Natural Language Processing and Machine Learning.
-I’m excited about LLM Reasoning, Alignment, and Agents.
+I’m excited about LLM Reasoning and Agents.
 I’m particularly interested in:
-* LLM reasoning for complex intents, including complex reasoning, planning, and interactions.
+* LLM reasoning for complex intents, including complex reasoning, decision-making, planning, and interactions.
-* Developing post-training and inference-time methods for LLMs to perform more effective complex reasoning and decision-making.
 * Analyzing and verifying the outputs of LLMs for more reliable and trustworthy AI systems.

 🌟 Recent News